Telling Smalltown Stories in the Streets of Lanesboro

-We create new Pop-up Plays about Southeast Minnesota every September which tour the streets of our town, Lanesboro, highlighting a new era of Lanesboro and Southeast MN history each year.
-The various scenes of acting, music, and dance occur in sites that hosted the original events they portray.
-This is possible because Lanesboro has so many lovely historic buildings and spaces.
+We create new Pop-up Plays about Southeast Minnesota which tour the streets of Lanesboro, highlighting a new era of history each year.
+The various scenes are set at sites accurate to the original events they portray.
+This is possible because Lanesboro has so many lovely historic buildings and spaces to explore and enjoy.